 To avoid talking yourself out of a deal before you've made it off the elevator, check out the strategies below.
 They're four battle-tested ways to immediately improve your talk track and secure a follow-up meeting with a prospect you've just met.

-4 Ways to Improve Your Script Immediately
+7 Ways to Improve Your Sales Talk Track Immediately

-1) Lose the Vernacular
+1. Lose the vernacular.

 Don't use jargon in your talk track.
 I often hear, "But my prospects know what it means" or "It lends me authority."
 Even if your audience understands what you're saying, they likely have associations with jargon that aren't positive or relevant to your conversation.
 There are two types of vernacular to avoid:

-- Business speak: We’re all guilty of using terms like “double down,” “synergy,” and “There’s no there, there.”
+Business-speak: We're all guilty of using terms like "double down," "synergy," and "There's no there, there."
 But vernacular only serves to alienate and confuse your prospects.
 Ditch the jargon and replace it with nouns and verbs

 When prospects ask, "What do you do?" it's not because they're interested.
 They're looking for an excuse to end the dialogue, and jargon gives them an easy way out.
 When employing vernacular that's widely used in your industry, you risk your prospect honing in on one word and ending the dialogue with, "Oh, we already have something like that."